blocknetdx/documentation/docs/service-nodes/setup.md

 	1. [Install the Blocknet wallet](/wallet/installation).
 	1. [Fully sync the wallet](/wallet/syncing).
 Encryption is not needed on this wallet since it will not be holding funds.
-	1. In the program menu, select *Tools* then *Open Wallet Configuration File* to configure the `blocknetdx.conf` file.
+	1. In the program menu, select *Tools* then *Open Wallet Configuration File* to configure the `blocknet.conf` file.

-		??? info "Note: The *blocknetdx.conf* file can be found in the Blocknet data directory."
+		??? info "Note: The *blocknet.conf* file can be found in the Blocknet data directory."
 			--8<-- "data-directories.md"

 		![Wallet Config](/img/service-nodes/redesign-menu-wallet-conf-1.png)